RESOURCES & FAQ

 How do I apply for membership?

 To apply, click here.
-The application form, accompanied by your dues check (made payable to The Off-Broadway League ) should be mailed to the League at 101 East 15th Street, 2nd Floor, New York, NY 10003.
+We currently cannot accept dues payments by check.
+All payments can be made online via CC or bank transfer.
 When your application has been processed, your name will be added to the League mailing list, and you will receive a confirmation email.

 Can a corporate entity apply for membership?